top of page

 Triple chocolate chip cookies

 When it comes to cookies, I think the two most important ingredients are butter and chocolate.
-If you want to splurge, I highly recommend using Plugra butter or another European style butter.
+If you want to splurge, I highly recommend using Plugra unsalted butter or another European style butter.
 The reason is because they have a higher fat content and will retain more liquid when you brown your butter.
+And of course the chocolate is important.
+You can see the three chocolates I used in this recipe here - and I do recommend for this recipe using all high quality, chocolate bars rather than including chips.

 Ingredients: